skyscrapers/documentation/Concourse/README.md

 ## Feature environments

-Check out the [dedicated page on Feature Environments](/Concourse/feature_environments.md) for and example on how you can implement this with Concourse.
+Check out the [dedicated page on Feature Environments](/Concourse/feature_environments.md) for an example on how you can implement this with Concourse.